 Survey of Pain Treatment Study

-The treatment that was rated as providing the most relief was marijuana; however, less than 5% of the sample reported ever using this drug for pain.”
+“The treatment that was rated as providing the most relief was marijuana; however, less than 5% of the sample reported ever using this drug for pain.”

 Medical Marijuana and Spastic Quadriplegia

-Spastic quadriplegia is the most serious form of cerebral palsy, affecting all of the limbs, the face, and the body’s trunk.
-The majority of children with spastic quadriplegia are unable to walk and their speech is usually profoundly affected.
+Spastic quadriplegia is the most severe form of cerebral palsy, affecting all extremities, the face, and the trunk.
+The majority of children with spastic quadriplegia cannot walk, and their speech is usually profoundly affected.

-For example, a study published by NIH in 2007 states that clinical experience and animal studies showed that the active constituents in marijuana helped to control partial seizures, which are usual in people with spastic quadriplegia.
+For example, a study published by the NIH in 2007 states that clinical experience and animal studies demonstrate that the active constituents in marijuana help to control partial seizures frequently seen in people with spastic quadriplegia.

 Cannabis Oil (CBD)

-Cannabis oil, or CBD oil, named after one of the many compounds found in marijuana, has gained a lot of popularity recently, especially after a special that aired on CNN that involved a young girl who once suffered from close to 50 convulsive seizures every day.
+Cannabis oil, or CBD oil, named after one of the many compounds found in marijuana, has gained popularity in recent years, especially after a special aired on CNN involving a young girl who once suffered from close to 50 convulsive seizures every day.

 “I literally see Charlotte’s brain making connections that haven’t been made in years.
 My thought now is, why were we the ones that had to go out and find this cure?
 This natural cure?
 How come a doctor didn’t know about this?
 How come they didn’t make me aware of this?”

-Charlotte’s mother Page added,
+Charlotte’s mother, Page added,